 Q2.
 How much should I spend on my Wedding?

 Unless you tell me how much your monthly salary is, and how many people you want to invite and how much you have in your savings account, I cannot tell you how much to spend on your own wedding.

-Instead of telling you an exact Naira amount of how much to spend on every wedding stuff, what any professional wedding planner who knows his/ her onions will do is to ask you how much you want to spend overall, and then guide you on how to allocate the wedding budget you have to elements of your wedding.
+Instead of telling you an exact Naira amount of how much to spend on every wedding stuff, a professional wedding planner will ask you how much you want to spend overall, and then guide you on how to allocate the wedding budget you have to elements of your wedding.